maxivak/docker-image-phusion-base/readme.md

 Docker image with Ubuntu 16.04.

 * Based on phusion/baseimage:0.9.19 which is based on ubuntu:1604
+* it adds some packages to make image chef-friendly

 * phusion/baseimage - a minimal Ubuntu base image modified for Docker-friendliness